mongodb-university/realm-template-apps/README.md

    to your app (and its users) -- you just need to let the build trigger know where it is, which you do in the next step.

-3. Update the manifest.json file that lives in the root of this repo.
+3. Update the manifest.json file that lives in the root of this repo to add a new object to the manifest.
+Each object has this shape:

    ```
-   "my.project.id": {
+   "<my.project.id>": { <-- change to your unique ID
     "name": "The.Title.Of.My.App",
     "repo_owner": "mongodb-university", <-- don't change
     "repo_name": "realm-template-apps", <-- don't change
     "backend_path": "see the notes below",
     "client_path": "my-project-subdirectory-name",
     "metadata_path": "path-to-the-directory-that-contains-your-realm.json-file",
-    "metadata_filename": "realm", <-- don't change
+    "metadata_filename": "realm",
-    "file_format": "json" <-- don't change
+    "file_format": "json"
    },

    ```

-   ### NOTES

-   - The project id that you choose for the new template app can be anything you want, but should ideally be somewhat typeable as users have the option of manually pulling templates via the realm-cli
+   Each key in the manifest is the unique ID of the template.
+No spaces are allowed.
+Should ideally be somewhat typeable as users have the option of manually pulling templates via the realm-cli (i.e. realm-cli pull --template=some-template-id)
-     (ie: realm-cli pull --template=<templateId>)

-   - The `client-path` field points to the location in this repo where the Realm backend app is defined.
-Many of the projects share the same backend app (either todo-sync or todo-nonsync), while some require their own this author knows not why).

-4. Coordinate with the product team about how they want the template app to be shown in the UI.
+   - **name:** A friendly name.
+Presented in the UI or when listing available templates from the CLI.
+   - **repo_owner, repo_name:** This repo's upstream.
+Just use mongodb-university
+     and realm-template-apps respectively.
+   - **backend_path:** The relative path from the root of this repo to the backend app to import when instantiating the template.
+   - **client_path:** (optional).
+The relative path from the root of this repo to the client app source directory to be copied when instantiating the template.

+   metadata_path, metadata_filename, and file_format are all required if
+   client_path set.
+When Realm instantiates the template, it adds the generated backend app ID (and base URL) to a file that the instantiated client then reads to know which backend app to use.

+   - **metadata_path:** The relative path from the root of this repo to the directory where your client reads the Realm metadata file.
+   - **metadata_filename:** The actual name of the Realm metadata file.
+Probably "Realm" or "realm".
+   - **file_format:** One of "json", "xml", or "plist" -- whichever your client knows how to read.
+Realm produces a metadata file with the given file_format as file extension in the format specified.

-5. When you merge your branch, a Github action does the magic.
-Note the following:
+4. When you merge your branch, a Github action zips everything up and uploads to an s3 bucket.
+Upon the next reload of App Services (usually around release time but can be requested any time), App Services pulls the zip file down and makes the templates within available to the CLI.

+   The product team decides which templates actually show up in the UI.

-   "When you merge your changes to the repo, the UI will _not_ expose this template immediately, so you _should_ be safe to work on this template at your leisure.
-   However, people can create apps with this template via the `cli` once you merge."
+   In short: when you merge your changes to the repo, the UI will _not_ expose this template immediately.
+You _should_ be safe to work on this template at your leisure.
+However, people can create apps with this template via the `cli` soon after you merge.